adityakamath/sensehat_ros/README.md

 * Copy this calibration file to ```~/.config/sense_hat/RTIMULib.ini```.
 If this path does not exist, simply create it or run the launch file which will generate a default calibration file in this location.
 * Build the package and run the launch file: ```ros2 launch sensehat_ros sensehat_launch.py```
 * Launch arguments can be added like this: ```ros2 launch sensehat_ros sensehat_launch.py frame_id:='sensehat2'```

-## Results

-This package was tested using a [Sense HAT v1](https://www.raspberrypi.com/documentation/accessories/sense-hat.html#introducing-the-sense-hat) and a Raspberry  Pi 4 (4GB) running [ROS 2 Humble on Ubuntu22.04 with a real-time kernel](https://github.com/ros-realtime/ros-realtime-rpi4-image).
-The following observations were made:
-* The output frequency of 50Hz was achieved with all sensors enabled
-* Humidity and Pressure sensors work as expected, including temperature measurements.
-Temperature readings are not ambient temperature, since the RPi also heats up - but both temperature readings were observed to be nearly identical.
-* IMU was calibrated using [RTIMULibCal](https://github.com/RPi-Distro/RTIMULib/tree/master/Linux/RTIMULibCal) and the calibration file was copied to the default location: ```~/.config/sense_hat/RTIMULib.ini```.
-This works as expected with reliable results.
-* Only 1 of the 5 buttons of the Joystick work - but I have used the Sense HAT roughly in the past, so I guess it is human error, not a software bug
-* The Joystick button that works (right button), also triggers some LEDs in the corner of the matrix (the corner closest to the joystick).
-I don't think it is human error this time.
-These LEDs stay on for about 30 seconds and turn off on their own.